hamzehaq7/hamzehaq7.github.io/README.md

 ## Welcome to my page, enjoy!

-Hamzeh Abu Qamar, an esteemed recent graduate, holds a Bachelor's degree in Electrical Engineering from the United Arab Emirates University.
-Recognized for his exceptional talents, he was awarded both the IEEE Undergraduate Research Scholarship and the prestigious MBZ Scholarship at NYU Abu Dhabi.
-During his academic journey, he completed an enriching internship at KAUST, a renowned global research institution.
-As a fervent advocate for sustainability, Hamzeh participated in discussions and debates at COP28 in his role as a Masdar Youth 4 Sustainability Ambassador.
-Having showcased his graduation project at international conferences in Belgium and Oman, he is passionate about integrating AI and ML into the realm of 6G communications.
+Hamzeh Abu Qamar is an Electrical Engineering graduate currently pursuing a Master's in Technology Innovation and Entrepreneurship at KAUST.
+His academic excellence and innovative mindset have earned him the IEEE Undergraduate Research Scholarship and the prestigious MBZ Scholarship at NYU Abu Dhabi.
+A passionate advocate for sustainability, Hamzeh represented Masdar’s Youth 4 Sustainability program at COP28, actively engaging in high-level discussions on global environmental issues.
+As an aspiring entrepreneur, he aims to leverage AI and ML to address sustainability challenges in the GCC region.

 Click here: [CV](HamzehAbuQamarCV.pdf/)